jbeyr/slant/README.md

 - **Auto Weapon**: swaps to the leftmost slot with a weapon in your hotbar.
 - **Backtrack**: lag-based reach module that delays the velocity of other players so they don't go out of range
 - **Blockhit**: automatically blockhits when you attack with your sword.
+- **Bridge Assist**: dynamically toggles the sneak button for the player as they're bridging so they don't fall off a ledge or into the void.
 - **No Hit Delay**: removes the vanilla attack cooldown that occurs when you miss a certain threshold of left clicks in a short period of time.
 - **No Jump Delay**: removes the vanilla jump cooldown that occurs when holding the jump key.
 - **No Mining Delay**: removes the vanilla block-breaking cooldown that occurs between block break or damage ticks when holding down the left mouse button.